schorschii/QuickSync4Linux/README.md

 # read device contacts and print VCF to stdout (use --file to store it into a file instead)
 ./quicksync.py getcontacts

-# create a new contact on device from file
+# create new contacts on device from vcf file
-./quicksync.py createcontact --file mycontact.vcf
+./quicksync.py createcontacts --file mycontact.vcf

 # overwrite a contact with given luid 517 (can be found in getcontacts vcf output)
 ./quicksync.py editcontact 517 --file mycontact.vcf